bestia-dev-archived/mem1_phonegap/README.md

 ## Creating package APK for Android
 9. Open https://build.phonegap.com/apps and Sign Up or Sign In.
-10. I choose "open source" and paste my github link https://github.com/LucianoBestia/mem1_phonegap.
+10. I choose "open source" and paste my GitHub link https://github.com/LucianoBestia/mem1_phonegap.
 There is also the possibility for sending the code as one single ZIP file.
 11. I clicked "Ready to build" or "Rebuild".
-If the code is changed in Github, there is a button "Update Code".
+If the code is changed in GitHub, there is a button "Update Code".
-12. In the right upper corner there is a QR code to downloadi the APK to the android device.
+12. In the right upper corner there is a QR code to download the APK to the android device.
 When Chrome for Android downloads the APK you can then open it.
 It will ask you for install and standard security questions.
 Android must have enabled installing from Unknown Sources.
 Usually it can be enabled just for this install only.